prateekm33/challenge-server/README.md

 how it works, or maybe you are lost and confused while reading the code, I hope it provides some guidance to you.

+###RSA Key Encryption

+To generate a new RSA key, you will have to login and head to your account page by selecting 'My Account' from the dropdown.
+Once there, scroll down and you will see an option to generate a new RSA key.
+You will be prompted for a passphrase which you use to generate the RSA key again.
+The key is available for download only once.

 ###Custom HTML and CSS Design 101

 [HTML5 UP](http://html5up.net/) has many beautiful templates that you can download for free.